* This is the Consumer Version. *

 Obesity interferes with heat loss because a thick layer of fat is a good insulator.

 Mental states that interfere with sensible responses to heat.
 For example, elderly people with dementia and intoxicated people who are in a hot environment may not move to a cool environment, remove heavy clothing, or turn on an air conditioner.

 The chance of developing heat disorders increases when exposure to heat occurs suddenly, such as when a child is left in a closed car on a hot summer day.
-In hot weather, the interior of a closed car can heat from 80 to 120° F (27 to 49° C) in 15 minutes.
+In hot weather, the interior temperature of a closed car can rise from 80 to 120° F (27 to 49° C) in as little as 15 minutes.
 When people are gradually exposed to longer periods of heat and humidity, the body adjusts and is better able to maintain normal body temperature.
 This process is called acclimatization.
 Acclimatization occurs more rapidly in young or physically active people than in older or physically inactive people.